jean-loutre/jean-lua/docs/usage/object.md

 # Object

-The gilbert.object module contains definition of an Object class, that can be extended to create new classes.
+The jlua.object module contains definition of an Object class, that can be extended to create new classes.
 It supports single inheritance, method and metamethod overriding, and properties getter and setters.